Gene regulatory network: Local feature

-Another widely cited characteristic of gene regulatory network is their abundance of certain repetitive sub-networks known as network motifs.
+Another characteristic of gene regulatory network is their abundance of certain repetitive sub-networks known as network motifs.
 Network motifs can be regarded as repetitive topological patterns when dividing a big network into small blocks.
-Previous analysis found several types of motifs that appeared more often in gene regulatory networks than in randomly generated networks.
+Several types of motifs appear more often in gene regulatory networks than in randomly generated networks.
 As an example, one such motif is called feed-forward loops, which consist of three nodes.
 This motif is the most abundant among all possible motifs made up of three nodes, as is shown in the gene regulatory networks of fly, nematode, and human.

-The enriched motifs have been proposed to follow convergent evolution, suggesting they are "optimal designs" for certain regulatory purposes.
+Evolution

+There are primarily two ways that networks can evolve, both of which can occur simultaneously.
+The first is that network topology can be changed by the addition or subtraction of nodes (genes, regulatory sequences).
+For example, the Hippo signaling pathway controls both mitotic growth and post-mitotic cellular differentiation in Drosophila and vertebrates.
+In mice, the Fat4 cadherin, the ortholog of the Hippo pathway regulator Fat in Drosophila, does not appear to regulate the Hippo pathway in the murine liver.
+Fat and the adaptor protein Expanded gained novel domains that connect them to the Hippo pathway, whereas the cell-adhesion receptor Echinoid evolved as a new protein.
+In addition, the junction adaptor Angiomotin (Amot) was lost and the downstream effector Yap lost its PDZ-binding motif that interacts with cell junction proteins.

+The second way networks can evolve is by changing the strength of interactions between nodes, such as how strongly a transcription factor may bind to a cis-regulatory element.
+Such variation in strength of network edges has been shown to underlie the variation of vulva cell fate patterning across species in Caenorhabditis worms.

+Convergent evolution: theoretical considerations

 For example, modeling shows that feed-forward loops are able to coordinate the change in node A (in terms of concentration and activity) and the expression dynamics of node C, creating different input-output behaviors.
 The galactose utilization system of E. coli contains a feed-forward loop which accelerates the activation of galactose utilization operon galETK, potentially facilitating the metabolic transition to galactose when glucose is depleted.
 The feed-forward loop in the arabinose utilization systems of E.coli delays the activation of arabinose catabolism operon and transporters, potentially avoiding unnecessary metabolic transition due to temporary fluctuations in upstream signaling pathways.

 Similarly in the Wnt signaling pathway of Xenopus, the feed-forward loop acts as a fold-change detector that responses to the fold change, rather than the absolute change, in the level of β-catenin, potentially increasing the resistance to fluctuations in β-catenin levels.
 Following the convergent evolution hypothesis, the enrichment of feed-forward loops would be an adaptation for fast response and noise resistance.
 A recent research found that yeast grown in an environment of constant glucose developed mutations in glucose signaling pathways and growth regulation pathway, suggesting regulatory components responding to environmental changes are dispensable under constant environment.